 The app offers different subscription tiers. iOS users who opt for the Tier 3 subscription (the priciest option, with a $24.99 annual cost) can receive notifications for rain, snow, lightning strikes and storms.
 Tier 2 subscribers ($9.99) can create custom reminders triggered by weather conditions, while the $3.99-a-year Tier 1 level brings alerts about critical weather conditions.
 The Android version has a Premium Club with time travel and widget features.

-Download Weather Line: iOS
+Download Weather on the Way: iOS

 9. Yahoo Weather (Android, iOS: Free)